Mad Monster Party?: Reception

-The film holds a 70% approval rating on Rotten Tomatoes based on ten reviews.
+The film holds a 67% approval rating on Rotten Tomatoes based on nine reviews.
 Howard Thompson of The New York Times wrote that "this party should make everybody chuckle".

 Home media

 The film has been available on video for years, first on original distributor Embassy Pictures' home entertainment unit, and then on other independent labels before StudioCanal acquired some rights to the film.
 Currently, Lionsgate distributes the film on video under license from StudioCanal.

 Before Lionsgate's current video release of Mad Monster Party?, almost all video releases have been from 16 mm film and were of very poor color quality.
 The original film negative was water-damaged some years ago, but Sony Pictures Television (which now holds the television rights) eventually unearthed an original 35 mm pristine print.
 This print was digitally remastered, and is the source for the current DVD issue and all subsequent television showings.
 Anchor Bay released the previous DVD on August 19, 2003, then re-released it on August 23, 2005 with additional features.
 On September 8, 2009, it was released as a "Special Edition" DVD by Lionsgate.
 The special features include a documentary including interviews with Rick Goldschmidt, Arthur Rankin Jr., voice artist Allen Swift, storyboard artist Don Duga, musical director Maury Laws and others.
 The film was released on Blu-ray on September 4, 2012.
+The 2023 Blu-ray release from Umbrella Entertainment saw the film being released in its original aspect ratio of 1.85:1 for the first time since its original theatrical release.